 The cows brought the load right to the field and stopped near a large rock.
 The people of Beth-shemesh chopped up the cart to make a fire and offered the two cows as a burnt offering to the Lord.
 Some Levites arrived to take down the chest containing the golden offering sent by the Philistines.

 But for reasons unknown to us, some of the people of Beth-shemesh opened the lid of the ark and looked inside.
-This was something that even the clan of the Levites who were charged with caring for the ark were forbidden to.
+This was something that even the clan of the Levites who were charged with caring for the ark were forbidden to do.
 Because of this act of disrespect, God struck down a number of the people, perhaps seventy men.

 Even the citizens of Israel did not escape the rebuke of God because of their treatment of the ark.
 The people of Beth-shemesh had to learn the same lesson as did the Philistines.
 The ark is a holy object unto the LORD God and must be treated with respect.

-The people of the village asked the very same question as did their pagan neighbors: “Who can stand in the presence of the LORD, this holy God?
+Because of what happened, the people of the village asked the very same question as did their pagan neighbors: “Who can stand in the presence of the LORD, this holy God?
 To whom should the ark go up from here?”

 On to Kiriath-jearim